Cluj International Airport: Early years

 In 1933, Cluj Airport was declared an International Airport by the Romanian Government.
 The first international flight, a CSA Czech Airlines Prague-Cluj-Bucharest flight, took place on 11 September 1933.
 The aircraft used on this route were eight-seat Avia-Fokker aircraft.
 In the following years, several new routes were opened, such as the Aeroflot Moscow-Cluj-Prague flight, opened on 15 November 1935, which was operated with 14-seat McDonnell Douglas DC-2 twin-engine aircraft, registered as USSR-M25 and USSR-M26.
-Internal flights were also operated in this period, such as Cluj-Satu-Mare and Cernăuţi-Cluj-Arad using Lockheed Model 10 Electra ten-passenger aircraft and de Havilland Dragon Rapide aircraft.
+Domestic flights were also operated in this period, such as Cluj-Satu-Mare and Cernăuți-Cluj-Arad using Lockheed Model 10 Electra ten-passenger aircraft and de Havilland Dragon Rapide aircraft.
 In the late 1930s, the airport recorded steady growth and the employees' number rose from 6 in 1934 to 16 in 1939.
 The passenger terminal was also built in this period, being inaugurated in 1939.

 During World War II, the airport became again a military airport, as it was considered to be the most important in Transylvania.
 In 1940, as a result of the Second Vienna Award, Northern Transylvania (including Cluj) was ceded to Hungary and thus the airport was used by the Hungarian Air Force and German Luftwaffe.
 Malert airline also operated flights to Budapest during these years.
 In October 1944, the Hungarian forces in the city were defeated by the Romanian and Soviet armies.
-By the time of the reconquest of the airport by the Romanian No. 4 Fighting Squadron Focşani, in late September 1944, the airport was completely destroyed.
+By the time of the reconquest of the airport by the Romanian No. 4 Fighting Squadron Focșani, in late September 1944, the airport was completely destroyed.

-After the war, the airport's operations were resumed with TAROM internal flights connecting Cluj to other major Romanian cities.
+After the war, the airport's operations were resumed with TAROM domestic flights connecting Cluj to other major Romanian cities.
 The aircraft used were the Lisunov Li-2 / Douglas DC-3 and Ilyushin Il-14 aircraft.
 In the 1960s, an extensive modernization of the airport began.
 In 1969, a new passenger terminal was opened.
 By 1970, the airport was fully equipped with all of the safety facilities.